Public holidays in New Zealand: Mondayised

+Pay

 All workers who work on a public holiday must be paid time-and-a-half, and if it would otherwise be a normal working day for them, be given an alternative holiday (known as a day in lieu).
 Payment for the alternative holiday is equivalent relevant daily pay for the particular alternative day taken, had they have worked it.

+Restricted trading days

-While shops may trade on most public holidays, there are special trading restrictions on Christmas Day, Good Friday, and before 1 pm on Anzac Day.
+There are special trading restrictions on Christmas Day, Good Friday, Easter Sunday (not a public holiday) and before 1 pm on Anzac Day.
 On those days, generally only dairies, petrol stations, pharmacies, restaurants, cafés, and shops within an airport or train station may open.
-In recent years, there have been deliberate violations of these trading restrictions on Good Friday by garden centres (previously, garden centres were exempt from these restrictions).

-Some areas were granted exemptions under the former Shop Trading Hours Act 1977, which allow them to trade on Christmas Day, Good Friday and before 1 pm on Anzac Day, subject to conditions and subject to any other law to the contrary (e.g. the Sale and Supply of Alcohol Act 2012 prohibits alcohol sales on these days).
-These areas include Paihia, Picton, and Queenstown.

-List of statutory holidays

-Statutory holidays are legislated by several Acts of Parliament, particularly the Holidays Act 2003.
+All other shops including supermarkets must close.